oracle/fmw-kubernetes/docs-source/content/idm-products/oudsm/create-oudsm-instances/_index.md

 ### Create a Kubernetes secret for the container registry

 Create a Kubernetes secret that stores the credentials for the container registry where the OUDSM image is stored.
 This step must be followed if using Oracle Container Registry or your own private container registry.
-If you are not using a container registry and have loaded the images on each of the master and worker nodes, you can skip this step.
+If you are not using a container registry and have loaded the images on each of the worker nodes, you can skip this step.

 1. Run the following command to create the secret: